tmjonker/BattleShip-master/README.md

 # Battleship

 My Version of the board game Battleship.
 Player connects to another player on their network to play a game of Battleship.
 Does not work with public IP's.
+I will admit, this is extremely messy code.
+It was my first real project and I learned a lot while doing it, but it is very difficult to read.
+I've actually cleaned it up quite a bit since I first made it, but it's still extremely difficult to follow.

 ## Getting Started